DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 It is potentially dangerous to use render a hyperlink's HREF attribute using a value from a database or user input.

-DevExpress grid based controls remove all potentially dangerous contents (for example, "javascript:") from HREF values when rendering hyperlink columns:
+DevExpress grid based controls remove all potentially dangerous contents (for example, `javascript:`) from HREF values when they render hyperlink columns:

 ![Unsafe Link](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/url-no-encoding.png?raw=true)

-This behavior is controlled by a column's `RemovePotentiallyDangerousNavigateUrl` option (true by default):
+This behavior is controlled by a column's `RemovePotentiallyDangerousNavigateUrl` option (`true` by default):

 ```xml
 <dx:GridViewDataHyperLinkColumn FieldName="Description" VisibleIndex="1">